DerekTurtleRoe/ares/docs/guides/import.md

-To play a Game Boy game in Super Game Boy mode, load the Super Game Boy cartridge like any other game. higan will open another [filesystem browser] to let you pick which previously-imported Game Boy game you want to insert into the Super Game Boy.
+To play a Game Boy game in Super Game Boy mode, load the Super Game Boy cartridge like any other game. ares will open another [filesystem browser] to let you pick which previously-imported Game Boy game you want to insert into the Super Game Boy.
-If you press "Cancel" at this point, higan will crash, so don't do that.
+If you press "Cancel" at this point, ares will crash, so don't do that.

-If you regularly play Game Boy games through the Super Game Boy, you may want to add it to the [Systems menu] so you don't have to tell higan where it is every time.
+If you regularly play Game Boy games through the Super Game Boy, you may want to add it to the [Systems menu] so you don't have to tell ares where it is every time.

 **Note:**
 Only games for the original, black-and-white Game Boy